asciphx/ccORM/README.md

-﻿# ccORM[version 0.7]
+﻿# ccORM[version 0.8]
 > ccORM is the best ORM object relational mapping underlying library, which adopts the most philosophical, classic and minimalist design, low code and modular development, and friendly user experience.
-> 🚀 Support Linux and Windows Platforms(Mac platform does not adapt string type detection temporarily), performance surpasses RTTI and protobuf and is pure static reflection.
+> 🚀 Support Linux and Windows Platforms(Mac platform does not adapt string type detection temporarily), performance surpasses RTTI and protobuf and is compile time static reflection.
+As the name suggests, it is already an optimized machine code.

  ![Benchmark results (not cached)](./test.jpg)